Skip to main content

 Frequently Asked Questions

-Do I need a permit to replace my water heater in Farmers Branch?+
+Do I need a permit to replace a water heater in Farmers Branch?+

-How do I know if I have a slab leak in my Farmers Branch home?+
+How do I know if I have a slab leak?+

-My Farmers Branch home was built in 1972.
-Should I be worried about the pipes?+
+My house was built in the 1960s.
+Should I be worried about my plumbing?+

 About this directory